Shared Contacts Permission Management

 Hence, the one who handles the client database or the internal company directory must be fully aware of the features each setting offers.
 Below are the different permission levels:

-1. View Only
+1. View only

 This is the most basic permission level.
 ‘View Only’ is for users who should only access the shared contacts from any of their devices but are not authorized to modify the list.